-Performance Improvement Projects (PIPs) are mandated by AHCCCS, the Contractors may also self-select additional projects based on opportunities for improvement identified by internal data and information.
-The Contractor shall report the status and results of each project to AHCCCCS as requested using the AHCCCS PIP Reporting Template included in the AMPM.
+PIPs are mandated by AHCCCS, the Contractor should also self-select additional projects based on opportunities for improvement identified by internal data and information.
+The Contractor shall report the status and results of each project to AHCCCS as requested using the AHCCCS PIP Reporting Template included in the AMPM.
 Each PIP must be completed in a reasonable time period to allow information on the success of PIPs in the aggregate to produce new information on quality of care every year [42 CFR 438.240(d)(2)].